marchbox/intl-elements/README.md

 ### Attributes

-TODO
+TODO: case insensitive

 ### Styling

 Although the consumer elements have shadow DOM, the content is usually plain text, so it’ll inherit CSS styles like colors and fonts.
 However, if you do want to style some of the internal components, you can use CSS Parts.
-All consumer elements have a part named `value` as the container element, usually it’s a `<span>` element.
+All consumer elements have a part named `value` as the container element, usually, it’s a `<span>` element.
 Also when you use a consumer element to format to parts, e.g.
 `<intl-datetimeformat-formattoparts>`, each formatted part is usually inside its own container element and has its own CSS part, e.g `year`, `month`, `day`, etc.